digis-georoc/class-library/README.md

 The references are also provided in BibTeX and RIS (reference information system) format in the reference list below.

-Furthermore, you should cite the original diagram references included in the citation table.
+Furthermore, you must cite the original diagram references included in the citation table.
 The original references are also available in the *citation_table* in RIS format (*citation_table.ris* column) for easy format conversion through reference managers (e.g. Zotero).

 ## Installing the library
 ### *Important Requirements!*
 The classification library uses the PostGIS extension to make the geometries for the diagrams and the classification functions (which uses geometric intercepts).
-The library assumes PostGIS is already installed, if not most Postgres installations come with the PostGIS extention, and it can be activated using this SQL command within a Postgres database:
+The library assumes PostGIS is already installed, if not most Postgres installations come with the PostGIS extension, and it can be activated using this SQL command within a Postgres database:
 ```
 CREATE EXTENSION postgis;
 ```